gofilipa/qt/_posts/2022-2-3-envisioning-chap-three.md

 Last step is to find a literary text for all of this.
 I've been writing about hypertext fiction (and obsolesence of Flash software) which is one option.
-Probably will still with this.
+Probably will stick with this.